su1nta/FaceReco/GistOfTheProject.md

 - pose_predictor_model_location
   - shape_predictor_68_face_landmarks

+---

-## Important Videos for concept clearing
+## Important Videos and Blogs for concept clearing

 - Python functions are first class objects and can be assigned to another object/variable
   - for example there is a following code: